flatmush/dingoo-sdk/dingoo_sdk/ReadMe.txt

 	- Set the environment variable MIPSTOOLS to the location of your mips compiler tools.
 	- Set the environment variable DINGOO_SDK to this directory.
 	- Set the environment variable PATH to "$PATH:$MIPSTOOLS/bin"
-	- Type "cd $DINGOO_SDK && ./install"
+	- Type "cd $DINGOO_SDK && sh ./install"

 The dingoo SDK is now installed.